madushag/MyFarm/README.md

 # cscie-71
-Welcome to our projec repo!
+Welcome to our project repo!